French Montana: Pushbacks and comebacks

 On July 17, teasers to the movie The Purge: Anarchy were released featuring music from French's upcoming single "Don't Panic".
 A month earlier, Instagram photos of the two showed French with then-girlfriend Khloé Kardashian on set with matching masks on, prompting speculation whether she was in the coming video.
 Following weeks of promotion, the single was released on August 12.
 The music video, which retained the dark themes of the movie while maintaining its catchy DJ Mustard character, became a viral hit.
 The couple had created bit of a stir two months earlier, on June 2, when Khloé posted an IG photo of the two on set of "They Don't Love You No More", depicting French holding a rifle in his arms with Khloé seated next to him with a bottle of liquor to her mouth.
 The remix to "Don't Panic", featuring Jeremih and Chris Brown, was released on October 14.

-French Montana would join Remy Ma on DJ Khaled's "They Don't Love You No More (Remix)" released on August 2.
+French Montana joined Remy Ma on DJ Khaled's "They Don't Love You No More (Remix)" released on August 2.
 Khaled's former Terror Squad affiliate and Bronx-native Remy Ma had just been released from prison the day prior.
 The three appeared together in the music video which premiered on August 23.
 This was her first musical comeback since her incarceration six years earlier.
-French collaborated with Ashanti on her second single "Early In The Morning" released on October 14 off of her comeback album, Braveheart.
+French collaborated with Ashanti on her second single "Early In The Morning" released on October 14 from her comeback album, Braveheart.
 This would be Ashanti's first album in six years.

 French released his second single "Bad Bitch", featuring Jeremih, in December 2014, with the music video premiering on February 23, 2015.
 In late-October, French had announced his "Set It Off" tour with Jeremih, running up to his expected Mac & Cheese: The Album release in December.
 With the album eventually pushed back to next year; in its place, French released his collaborative EP with Harry Fraud, Mac & Cheese: The Appetizer on December 12, 2014.
 His eighteenth mixtape, The Appetizer marked a shift away from French's usual feature-heavy records.
 With Fraud's signature sample-heavy production, French blurred the lines between rap and R&B in a manner not unlike that of Max B, and with subject matter ranging from difficult life-decisions, women, addiction and memories of his bygone friendship with his now-incarcerated rap soulmate.
 In August 2015, French paired with pop-opera artist Charisse Mills for the single "Champagne."